cucapra/dahlia-evaluation/README.md

       ```
 3. After uploading, most jobs should be in the `make` stage and some of them
    in the `makeing` stage. **If there are no jobs in the `makeing` phase, please
-   message us.** This means that the server did not recognize the uploaded jobs
-   correctly.
+   message us.**
 4. Wait for all jobs to enter the `done` phase.
 Once this happens, exit the
-   script.
+   watch script.
-5. The command generates `machsuite-md-grid-data/summary.csv` which contains
+5. The following command to generate the resource summary file `machsuite-md-grid-data/summary.csv`.
-   estimated resource usage.
    ```
    make summarize-data BENCH=qualitative-study/machsuite-md-grid
    ```
-6. Run the following command to generate the graphs.
+6. Run the following command to generate the graph PDF `data-collect-machsuite-md-grid-middle-unroll.pdf`
    ```
    ./qualitative-study/server-scripts/plot.py machsuite-md-grid
    ```